-Pursuant to the subscriber's agreement, we perform policy issuance and renewal services for the subscribers at the Exchange and we serve as the attorney-in-fact on behalf of the Exchange with respect to its administrative services.
+In accordance with the subscriber's agreement, we perform policy issuance and renewal services for the subscribers at the Exchange and we serve as the attorney-in-fact on behalf of the subscribers at the Exchange with respect to administrative services.
 The most significant costs we incur in providing policy issuance and renewal services are commissions, employee costs, and technology costs.

 Commissions to independent agents are our largest expense.
-Commissions include scheduled commissions to agents based upon premiums written as well as additional commissions and bonuses to agents, which are earned by achieving certain targeted measures.
-Changes to commission rates or bonus programs may result in increased future costs and lower profitability.
-Our agent incentive bonuses include a profitability component.
-If claims frequency and loss expenses were to decrease significantly as a result of an unexpected event, such as a pandemic, the profitability component of our agent incentive bonuses would improve, and our agent compensation costs would increase.
+Commissions include scheduled commissions to agents based upon premiums written as well as incentive compensation, which is earned by achieving certain targeted measures.
+Changes to commission rates or incentive programs may result in increased future costs and lower profitability.
+Our agent incentive compensation includes a profitability component.
+If claims frequency and loss expenses were to decrease significantly as a result of an unexpected event, such as a pandemic, the profitability component of our agent incentive compensation would improve, and our agent compensation costs would increase.
 Our second largest expense is employee costs, including salaries, healthcare, pension, and other benefit costs.
-Regulatory developments, provider relationships, pandemics and demographic and economic factors that are beyond our control, such as inflation, are indicators that employee costs could increase which could reduce our profitability.
-The defined benefit pension plan we offer to our employees is affected by variable factors such as the interest rate used to discount pension liabilities, asset performance and changes in retirement patterns, which are beyond our control and any related future cost increases would reduce our profitability.
+Regulatory developments, provider relationships, pandemics and demographic and economic factors that are beyond our control, such as inflation, are indicators that employee costs could increase, which could reduce our profitability.
+The defined benefit pension plan we offer to our employees is affected by variable factors such as the interest rate used to discount pension liabilities, asset performance, and changes in retirement patterns, which are beyond our control, and any related future cost increases could reduce our profitability.

-Technological development is necessary to facilitate ease of doing business for employees, agents and customers.
-Our technological developments are focused on simplifying and improving the employee, agent and customer experiences, increasing efficiencies, redesigning products and addressing other potentially disruptive changes in the insurance industry.
+Technological development is necessary to facilitate ease of doing business for employees, agents, and customers.
+Our technological developments are focused on simplifying and improving the employee, agent, and customer experiences, increasing efficiencies, redesigning products, and addressing other potentially disruptive changes in the insurance industry, including the use of artificial intelligence.
 As we continue to develop technology initiatives in order to remain competitive, our profitability could be negatively impacted as we invest in system development.
-We may also experience increased technology costs as we re-design hybrid work models for our employees.